rnvannatta/vanity-scheme/manual/transport-ephemerons.md

 A transport pair is an immutable pair of a key and a datum.
 It contains an additional luggage field, which is intended to aid in handling the event where the key moves.
 For example, a hash table's key-datum-pair's luggage is its original hash.

 The pair can be created with a transport guardian.
 If the key of a transport pair is moved by the garbage collector, the collector sets the pair to a signaled state which indicates that the key moved, and inserts it into its registered transport guardian.
 The transport guardian will return any singaled transport pairs that registered to the guardian.
+The garbage collector is required to insert signaled transport pairs at the end of a transport guardian, such that its queue is first-in-first-out, to guarantee forward progress when rummaging for a specific transport-pair in the event of frequent garbage collection.

 Unlike SRFI-254 transport cells, a transport guardian is not required to have a reference to the transport pair.
 So the user of transport pairs must store them somewhere.
 This happens naturally with hash tables, since this is a key-pair sutable for use storing the entries.
 If a transport pair is collected before it is signaled, the guardian will not gain the resurrected transport-pair if the key later moves.